tylercamp/ezgpuctl/README.md

 TODOs:

 - ~Basic enumeration of GPUs + realtime display~
-- Overclocking profile config page
+- ~Overclocking profile config page~
-- Ability to apply per-GPU overclocking profiles
+- ~Ability to apply per-GPU overclocking profiles~
-- Ability to configure overclocking profile for more than 1 GPU
+- ~Ability to configure overclocking profile for more than 1 GPU~
-- Ability to apply multi-GPU overclocking profiles
+- ~Ability to apply multi-GPU overclocking profiles~
-- Ability to set an OC profile depending on running processes
+- ~Ability to set an OC profile depending on running processes~
-- Ability to compose OC profiles depending on use of multiple processes
+- ~Ability to compose OC profiles depending on use of multiple processes~
+- Add copy of LGPL license to release files for NvAPIWrapper
+- Toggle to run on startup
+- Buttons for controlling policy service
+- System tray entry for starting/stopping the policy service
+- General UI improvements
+- GPU impl. abstraction
 - Fan control

 ## Limitations